njwright92/humorhub1/README.md

 **Humor Hub** is a robust, full-stack platform engineered to modernize the workflow of stand-up comedians, writers, and live performers.
 By bridging the gap between talent and opportunity, the application provides a centralized interface for venue discovery and material development.

-Currently serving as a premier resource for the industry, the platform aggregates real-time data for live open mic events** across **500+ cities worldwide\*\*, utilizing geospatial technology to connect performers with their next stage.
+Currently serving as a premier resource for the industry, the platform aggregates real-time data for live open mic events across **500+ cities worldwide**, utilizing geospatial technology to connect performers with their next stage.

+---

 ## 🚀 Key Features